 Hitch a Ride: Broil King Keg 5000

-Most kamados are made of heavy ceramic that can crack if dropped or knocked over, so they're not the kind of thing you tend to bring to a tailgate.
+Since the heavy ceramic most kamados are made of can crack if dropped or knocked over, they're not the kind of thing you tend to bring to a tailgate.
 Unless, of course, you have a Broil King Keg.
 It's made with lightweight fiberglass encased in powder-coated steel, and, while it's not light enough to pick up and carry around, it's easy to lift off the base and pop onto the optional trailer hitch.
 And if it does get dropped, this baby won't crack like Humpty Dumpty.

 Broil King put together a nice package deal for the 5000 that includes a sturdy stand with big wheels and removable side tables, a multifunction tool for handling the grate and removing ash, and a secondary extender rack that hovers above the primary grate to provide extra cook surface.
 The side tables have handy tool hooks, and there's even a couple of bottle openers built into the handle.